Poetry Out Loud

-Poetry Out Loud is a partnership of Michigan Humanities Council (MHC), Michigan Council for Arts and Cultural Affairs (MCACA), the National Endowment for the Arts (NEA), the Poetry Foundation, and the National Endowment for the Humanities (NEH).
+Poetry Out Loud is a partnership of Michigan Humanities (MH), Michigan Council for Arts and Cultural Affairs (MCACA), the National Endowment for the Arts (NEA), the Poetry Foundation, and the National Endowment for the Humanities (NEH).
 Additional support is generously provided by Meijer and the Liesel Litzenburger Meijer Fund.

 How do I participate in Poetry Out Loud?

 - Registration: Registration for the 2019-20 POL program will open in late summer 2019.
 Please direct all eligibility and program questions to Katie Wittenauer via phone (517-372-7770) or email.